-PRO TIP: It’s critical that you get on a proper watering schedule.
+PRO TIP: It’s critical that you get on a proper lawn watering schedule.
 It’s common for people to underestimate just how much water their lawn is receiving from Mother Nature.
 A brief thunderstorm may seem like it delivers a lot of rain, but it doesn’t soak down very far to your turf’s roots, where it’s truly needed.
 On top of that, people get busy and forget to water their lawn.
 But your lawn needs approximately 1 to 2 inches of water per week to thrive and remain a healthy green.

 2. Turf Disease

 There are a number of different lawn diseases that can impact the color of your lawn.
 Fungal diseases, in particular, are known to result in yellow-colored grass that can eventually even turn brown.

 PRO TIP: If you suspect that turf disease may be the culprit of your lawn problems, it’s important to talk to a professional who can diagnose the specific disease and incorporate professional-grade fungicides to correct the problem.

 3. Early Stages of Grub, Chinch Bug, or Sod Webworm Damage

 In the early stages of insect damage, your grass can first appear wilted, then yellow, and ultimately brown.
 There are different types of lawn pests that can damage your lawn.
 Chinch bugs suck, sod webworms chew, and grubs feed on the roots.
 But all 3 can damage your grass and cause a change in color.